 / Cannabis Distribution Act

 In preparation for the Canadian government’s legalization of non-medical cannabis on October 17, 2018, BC adopted the Cannabis Control and Licensing Act (CCLA) and the Cannabis Distribution Act (CDA) to frame regulatory policy.
 These pieces of legislation place health and safety as top priority, designed to protect children and youth, promote social responsibility, reduce the impact of the illicit market, and ensure BC’s roads are safe, while supporting and encouraging economic development.
 The acts also determined that the BC Liquor Distribution Branch (LDB) is the wholesale distributor of non-medical cannabis in BC and would run provincial cannabis retail stores alongside those of provincially and municipally licensed private retail stores.
 The acts set a number of standards, including (but not limited to) the minimum provincial age to purchase or sell cannabis (19 years or older), possession allowances per person, and overall enforcement authority.

-Carene is a reinvigorating terpene that has a sweet and piney aroma profile.
-It is found in juniper, pine, and turpentine.
+Carene is considered to be a reinvigorating terpene for some people.
+It has an earthy, sweet and piney aroma profile and it is found in rosemary, juniper, pine, and turpentine.

-Caryophyllene is a balancing terpene common in basil, oregano, hops, and rosemary, and in spices such as cloves, caraway, black pepper, and cinnamon.
+Caryophyllene is a spicy terpene common in basil, oregano, hops, and rosemary, and in spices such as cloves, caraway, black pepper, and cinnamon.
 It commonly presents notes of spice and pepper and is considered to be a balancing terpene for some people.

 CB1 / CB2 receptors